TrackerLounge/TrackingAndEdgeDetection/FastFourierTransformAndEdgeDetection.md

 In general the larger the "Filter large structures down to" value is set to the more consolidated lorge structures will be.
 Play around with this value.
 In these test cases I will be using a value of 600 pixels.

-For example here are three results, using different values for "Filter large structures down to".
+For example here are three results (after appling FFT Bandpass Filter and Make Binary), using different values for "Filter large structures down to".

 <img src='/imageJFFT/FFTBandpassFilterCompare40.jpg' width=800>